Svarkovsky/dslz/SPECIFICATION.md

 ### 3.1 Algorithm

 Delta encoding transforms the input data to improve compression ratio.
 It is applied before LZ77 compression and reversed after decompression.
+The stride parameter must be greater than 0; a stride of 0 or less disables delta encoding entirely.

 **2D Delta Encoding (stride > 0):**
 - Pass 1 (vertical): For i = size-1 down to stride: `data[i] ^= data[i - stride]`